progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	First, rewinding head to replay your work on top of it...
 	Fast-forwarded master to refs/remotes/trunk.

-Uruchamianie `git svn rebase` co jakiś czas, pozwoli Ci upewnić się, że masz atualną wersję projektu.
+Uruchamianie `git svn rebase` co jakiś czas, pozwoli Ci upewnić się, że masz aktualną wersję projektu.
 Musisz jednak być pewien, że masz niezmodyfikowany katalog roboczy w czasie uruchamiania tej komendy.
-Jeżeli masz jakieś lokalne zmiany, musisz albo użyć schowka w celu zapisania zmian, albo tymczasowo commitnąć je zanim uruchomisz `git svn rebase` - w innym wypadku, komenda zatrzyma się, jeżeli zobaczy że wykonanie "rebase" będzie skutkowało konfliktem.
+Jeżeli masz jakieś lokalne zmiany, musisz albo użyć schowka w celu ich zapisania, albo tymczasowo commitnąć je zanim uruchomisz `git svn rebase` - w przeciwnym wypadku, komenda zatrzyma się, jeżeli zobaczy że wykonanie "rebase" będzie skutkowało konfliktem.

 <!-- Running `git svn rebase` every once in a while makes sure your code is always up to date.
 You need to be sure your working directory is clean when you run this, though.
 If you have local changes, you must either stash your work or temporarily commit it before running `git svn rebase` — otherwise, the command will stop if it sees that the rebase will result in a merge conflict. -->